rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

 }
 ```

 ### #2 Add InAppMessaging SDK in your project dependencies.

-Note: InAppMessaging SDK only uses AndroidX libraries, recommend host apps to migrate to AndroidX to avoid duplicate dependencies.
+Note: InAppMessaging SDK only uses AndroidX libraries, host apps should migrate to AndroidX to avoid duplicate dependencies.

 ```groovy
 dependencies {